MicrosoftDocs/Viva/Viva/insights/advanced/analyst/why-build-an-employee-retention-model.md

 # Why build an Employee Retention Model?

 This playbook provides an introduction on how to design, train, and interpret a predictive employee retention model using data from Viva Insights and Glint.
-It inlcudes the principles of employee retention, the business scenarios of employee retention, and code examples in R and Python.
+It includes the principles of employee retention, the business scenarios of employee retention, and code examples in R and Python.

 With this playbook, you can: